 There are as many opinions on what we should eat as there are experts on the subject.
 The issue becomes even more convoluted when people with little to no background interject their opinions.
-The simple truth is there is no perfect diet, no magic answer to the question “what should I eat to preform better?”
-What I am going to attempt to do is synthesize the knowledge that I have gained from close to 15 years of trial and error in sports nutrition and the time that I’ve spent in college class rooms learning from registered dietitians.
-I, myself, am not an RD but do have a great deal of real world experience working with athletes from all backgrounds.
+The simple truth is there is no perfect diet, no magic answer to the question “what should I eat to perform better?”
+What I am going to attempt to do is synthesize the knowledge that I have gained from close to 15 years of trial and error in sports nutrition and the time that I’ve spent in college classrooms learning from registered dietitians.
+I, myself, am not an RD but do have a great deal of real-world experience working with athletes from all backgrounds.

 The first question that you need to answer is, what is my goal?
-There is a huge difference between eating to preform at a sport or military selection than there is for eating to achieve a desired goal weight or just maintain a healthy life style.
-Regardless of your goal it is important to understand your resting metabolic rate (RMR).
-Your RMR is simply the amount of calories (energy) that your body needs to maintain itself if your entire day’s tasks consist of sitting around on your lazy ass watching a Macgyver marathon on TV.
+There is a huge difference between eating to perform at a sport or military selection than there is for eating to achieve the desired goal weight or just maintain a healthy lifestyle.
+Regardless of your goal, it is important to understand your resting metabolic rate (RMR).
+Your RMR is simply the number of calories (energy) that your body needs to maintain itself if your entire day’s tasks consist of sitting around on your lazy ass watching a Macgyver marathon on TV.

 The reason that is important is that 1 MET is equal to your RMR (3.5ml/kg/min) The higher intensity and/or the longer duration you maintain a higher intensity the higher your MET output will be.
 If you have ever been on a sliding horizontal torture device (also known as a row machine) you will see that there is an option for not just meters but also calories.
 The machine is using a crude equation using the resistance and stroke per minute to determine your MET output, that is how it computes your calories.
 There are calculators that will do the math for you to determine what kind of output you are dropping: